barboraberkova/english-for-designers/homework-1.md

 ---

 ## Visualization/Result

-Here is an image of the final work.
-Don't forget to upload the image to a folder (e.g., `img/`) and set the path correctly.
+This is the final project!

 ![Description of the image, what it represents](img/homework-1-result.png)